‘ECCO’ review: Pack your patience — and see if you can spy Seattle — in this thriller

 Revealed very, very gradually.

 Medina skips back and forth between what at first seem like two different stories.
 One involves the shooter and a blond beauty (Helena Grace Donald) who, intrigued by his brooding demeanor, photographs him on a subway and quickly becomes his lover.
 Meanwhile the fishing boat crewman is sharing tender though troubled moments with his pregnant wife (Tabitha Bastien).
-Eventually it dawns on the viewer that the shooter and the fisherman are one and the same guy.
-(The beard slows down recognition.)

 A recurring question asked by both women is “Who are you?”